 The story about the soldier’s arrest was first reported by Marc Daalder for Newsroom on December 18.
-New Zealand media reports have not yet named the soldier, likely due to an ongoing “suppression order” regarding the case.
-The “suppression order” is reported to have been issued at “the request of the arrested soldier” by his commanding officer.
+New Zealand media reports have not yet named the soldier, due to an ongoing military “suppression order” regarding the case.
+The suppression order is reported to have been issued at “the request of the arrested soldier” by his commanding officer.

 [Content Advisory: racist language and imagery]

 Unicorn Riot can additionally report that the NZDF soldier in question is Jack Captein, a 27-year-old weapons specialist from Hamilton who graduated from the Waikato Institute of Technology in 2014.